 The same applies to rerouting.
 A passenger whose flight is cancelled and who is rerouted on a later flight is entitled to compensation (subject to the timing rules) in addition to the rerouting.
 The rerouting is the airline meeting its primary obligation to get the passenger to the destination; the compensation is for the inconvenience of the cancellation itself.

-For passengers filing a claim, the right approach is to claim the compensation as a separate item and to expect the airline’s initial response to challenge it.
+For passengers filing a claim, the right approach is to claim the compensation as a separate item and to expect the airline's initial response to challenge it.
 The position of the courts is that the airline must pay both, and the passenger can escalate if the airline pays only the refund and refuses the compensation.
-AirHelp and similar claims-management services handle this kind of pushback as part of their standard process.

 What happens if the rerouted flight is also delayed?

 If the rerouting arrives within the specified time windows (2 / 3 / 4 hours by distance band), the compensation is halved.
 If it arrives beyond those windows, the full compensation is owed.
-If the rerouted flight itself is then further delayed beyond the original schedule, the full compensation is owed regardless.
+If the rerouted flight is then further delayed beyond the original schedule, the full compensation is owed regardless.

 The practical effect is that passengers who experience cancellation followed by a delayed rerouting almost always end up with the full compensation amount, because the cumulative delay at the final destination exceeds the threshold windows.